Julie Goodnight Tour

-You will need to arrive in Galway before 1 pm (local time) on Day 1 of your tour.
+You will need to arrive in Galway City before 11am (local time) on Day 1 of your tour.
 But, with 7 exhilarating action-packed days ahead of you, we highly recommend that you stay one night in Galway City before Day 1 of your tour, to help you get over any jetlag issues, so you arrive rested, relaxed, and raring to go.

-Day 1 – From Galway to Curra Farm, to a hot tub ‘neath the stars
+Day 1 – From Galway to Curra Farm on Lough Corrib ‘neath the stars

-Picking up from The Park House Hotel in Galway City, we’ll travel onwards to Moycullen, a village at the mouth of Connemara, before arriving at Curra Farm, our homestead and your home from home, for the next 7 nights!
+Picking up from The Park House Hotel in Galway City at 11am, we will on Cáit’s luxury Mercedes coach to Moycullen, a village at the mouth of the Connemara region where we stop at local markets on the way.
+We will arrive at Curra Farm, our homestead and your home from home, for the next 4 nights!
 Before your riding adventure begins, you’ll have an opportunity to settle in, relax in your room, or take a walk around the farm to meet our herd of Connemara ponies, which we breed right here on the farm.
-Once you’ve settled in and enjoyed a wholesome, home-cooked Irish lunch, it’s time for a quick lesson to familiarize you with both our tack and the English style of riding before being paired up with the Connemara Pony that will be your buddy for the duration of your trip.
-After an initial assessment in the outdoor arena, you’ll be all set to enjoy a short trail ride around the farm, before our chef cooks a traditional Irish meal in the comfort of your home away from home.
-Afterward, relax on our boat-shaped deck or enjoy a glass of bubbly in our outdoor hot tub, taking in the blissful sound of silence.
+Once you’ve settled in and enjoyed a wholesome, home-cooked Irish lunch, it’s time for a quick arena session with our instructor where we familiarize you with both our tack and the English style of riding before being paired up with the Connemara Pony that will be your buddy for the duration of your trip.

 Day 2 – From Curra Farmhouse to the meandering forest trails, and onto Aughanure Castle